-Amounts reported as program revenues include: 1) charges to customers or applicants for goods, services or privileges provided, 2) operating grants and contributions, and 3) capital grants and contributions, including special assessments.
+Amounts reported as program revenues include: 1) charges to member libraries for goods, services, or privileges provided, 2) operating grants and contributions, and 3) capital grants and contributions, including special assessments.
 Internally dedicated resources are reported as general revenues rather than as program revenues.